divythakkar2088/env-monitor-stm32-f446re/README.md

 A standalone embedded air-quality monitor built on the **STM32 Nucleo-F446RE** (ARM Cortex-M4).
 It reads temperature, pressure, and carbon monoxide (CO) concentration and displays them in real time on a 128×64 SSD1306 OLED, timestamped by the on-chip RTC — with no external MCU board support package or cloud dependency.

 Built using **STM32 HAL** (STM32CubeIDE / STM32CubeMX), not bare-metal register programming.

-**Final Display Output — live sensor readings on the SSD1306 OLED**
+**1.Final Display Output — live sensor readings on the SSD1306 OLED**

 ![Final Display Output](docs/images/oled_output.jpeg)